phkaiser13/Storia-LITE/README.md

 ## ☁️ Deployment

-The repository includes Kubernetes deployment files (`.yaml`) in the `src/System/Deploy` directory.
+The Storia-LITEsitory includes Kubernetes deployment files (`.yaml`) in the `src/System/Deploy` directory.
 These can be used as a template for deploying the application to a Kubernetes cluster.

 A `Dockerfile` is also provided in `src/System` to containerize the backend API.